DavidStevensonVtex/Vue.js/Vue.js-Quick-Start/README.md

 #### Notes on Production Use

 The examples so far are using the development build of Vue - if you intend to use Vue from a CDN in production, make sure to check out the [Production Deployment Guide](https://vuejs.org/guide/best-practices/production-deployment.html#without-build-tools).

+#### Splitting up the Modules

+As we dive deeper into the guide, we may need to split our code into separate JavaScript files so that they are easier to manage.

+If you directly open the above index.html in your browser, you will find that it throws an error because ES modules cannot work over the file:// protocol, which is the protocol the browser uses when you open a local file.

+Due to security reasons, ES modules can only work over the http:// protocol, which is what the browsers use when opening pages on the web.
+In order for ES modules to work on our local machine, we need to serve the index.html over the http:// protocol, with a local HTTP server.

+To start a local HTTP server, first make sure you have Node.js installed, then run npx serve from the command line in the same directory where your HTML file is.
+You can also use any other HTTP server that can serve static files with the correct MIME types.